illinois-data-curation/is477-fa24-AirQuality/README.md

 This API allows users to access mortality data spanning from 1999 to the present, making it suitable for long-term trend analysis.
 Researchers can query the data by specific causes of death, categorized by ICD-10 codes, and filter results by parameters such as year, place of death, and population group.
 The dataset provides mortality rates, counts of deaths, and age-adjusted rates, enabling comprehensive epidemiological research.
 Since we are focusing our research on the years 2000-2003, we filtered the API to those years.

 The CDC API supports public health initiatives by offering insights into patterns and trends in mortality, including causes related to chronic diseases, infectious diseases, injuries, and other health conditions.
 It is particularly useful for identifying health disparities across different populations and regions, as well as assessing the impact of public health policies over time.
 However, in order to safeguard the individuals' identities, there are restrictions in place.
 In compliance with the data use restrictions, we are using this data solely for analysis and are not attempting to identify any individuals within the dataset.
 We extracted the relevant data from the API and stored it in our "data" folder.

 The second dataset, obtained from the U.S. Environmental Protection Agency's (EPA) Air Quality System (AQS), provides extensive annual air quality data covering multiple years and regions across the United States.
 It contains measurements for a range of pollutants, including particulate matter (PM2.5 and PM10), ozone (O3), sulfur dioxide (SO2), nitrogen dioxide (NO2), and carbon monoxide (CO).
 These pollutants are tracked by numerous state and local air quality monitoring stations, offering a detailed perspective on air quality trends over time and across different areas.

 Aligned with the project's goal of analyzing the relationship between health outcomes and air quality over time in various locations, this dataset is a valuable resource for understanding how changes in pollutant levels affect respiratory health and other health conditions.
 Covering the period from 2000 to 2003, this data supports research on pollution trends, seasonal patterns, and events influencing air quality.
 Insights derived from this analysis can aid in developing policies and allocating resources to reduce the adverse health impacts of air pollution.

 This data was accessed directly by the API, and since the data is classified as public domain under the EPA's license, we are permitted to use it without needing explicit permission.
 This data was also stored in our "data" folder for the corresponding years.

-In order to merge the two datasets into one table to use for analysis, we had to do some cleaning.
-This included dropping the following variables from the EPA table: [ ‘Site Num', ‘Parameter Code', ‘Latitude', ‘Longitude', ‘Datum', ‘Sample Duration', ‘Pollutant Standard', ‘Metric Used', ‘Method Name','Event Type', ‘Completeness Indicator', 'Valid Day Count', ‘Required Day Count', "Null Data Count', 'Secondary Exceedance Count', "Secondary Exceedance Count', ‘Certification Indicator’, ‘Certification Indicator', ‘Num Obs Below MDL', ‘Arithmetic Mean', ‘Arithmetic Standard Dev', ‘1st Max Value','1st Max DateTime', "2nd Max Value', ‘2nd Max DateTime', ‘3rd Max Value', ‘3rd Max DateTime’, ‘4th Max Value', '4th Max DateTime', ‘1st Max Non Overlapping Value', ‘Ist NO Max DateTime', '2nd Max Non Overlapping Value', "2nd NO Max DateTime', '99th Percentile', ‘98th Percentile', ‘95th Percentile', ‘90th Percentile','75th Percentile’, ‘50th Percentile’, ‘10th Percentile', ‘Address', ‘Date of Last Change’ ].
-Additionally, from the CDC table, we dropped the following columns: ['Notes', 'Year Code', ‘Crude Rate Lower 95% Confidence Interval', ‘Crude Rate Upper 95% Confidence Interval','Crude Rate Standard Error'].
-We also removed any rows that contained null or NaN values.
-This was all done using the code in scripts/clean_data.py.

-We then wanted to merge the data by state code, county code, and year, however, we needed to change the format of the county codes for the EPA data to match that of the CDC.
-We then proceeded to merge the data which is in results/merged_data.csv.

 ## Findings
 #### Exploratory Analysis